Montana (character): Film

 Jackson Brice appears as the Shocker in Spider-Man: Homecoming (2017), portrayed by Logan Marshall-Green.
 This version is a member of Adrian Toomes' criminal enterprise and wields a modified version of Crossbones' vibration-emitting gauntlet.
 After being fired by Toomes for attracting Spider-Man's attention, Brice threatens to expose the operation to Toomes' family.
 While trying to intimidate Brice, Toomes inadvertently kills him before giving the gauntlet and Shocker mantle to Herman Schultz.

 Merchandise

-The Spectacular Spider-Mans incarnation of the Shocker received an action figure in Hasbro's "Spider Charged" series in 2009.
+The Spectacular Spider-Mans incarnation of Montana / Shocker received an action figure in Hasbro's "Spider Charged" series in 2009.